Skip to content

 Bitbucket Pull Request comments

-In order to avoid to have to open job logs to see deployment errors, sfdx-hardis can post them as a comment on the Pull Request UI
+To avoid having to open job logs to see deployment errors, sfdx-hardis can post them as a comment on the Pull Request UI.

 To use this capability:

-- Go to Repository Settings -> Access Tokens Create Repository Access Token with the following scopes:
+• Go to Repository Settings -> Access Tokens and create a Repository Access Token with the following scopes:

-- Go to Repository Settings > Repository Variables Create a variable named CI_SFDX_HARDIS_BITBUCKET_TOKEN and provide the access token value
+• Go to Repository Settings -> Repository Variables and create a variable named CI_SFDX_HARDIS_BITBUCKET_TOKEN with the access token as value

-Everytime you will make a pull request, the CI job will post its result as a comment !
+Every time you create a Pull Request, the CI job posts its result as a comment.

 Notes:

-- This integration works with sfdx-hardis pipeline, but also on home-made pipelines, just call sf hardis:project:deploy:start instead of
+• This integration works with the sfdx-hardis pipeline, but also with home-made pipelines: just call sf hardis:project:deploy:start instead of sf project:deploy:start.

 Using Bitbucket integration from Jenkins